The more we make the unconscious conscious the more we free ourselves from our patterns, habits and fears.

 Progress is best defined not in terms of scientific development but in terms of how we are using that science.

 No effort, rightly intended, is ever in vain.
-So don’t think because you’ve not achieved a certain objective or goal that you have failed.
+Even when you’ve not achieved a certain objective or goal this does not mean you have failed.
 Failure is to not see the learning or the opportunity for growth.